sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 Select the "`void set`" part of the first setter, and press <kbd>ctrl</kbd> + <kbd>alt</kbd> + <kbd>shift</kbd> + <kbd>j</kbd>.
 Type `PersonTOTestBuilder` (because we want a _Fluent API_, using chainable interfaces).

 Now we've got some options with our method names.
-We either want all of our configurable methods to have the `with` keyword, or you want them lowercased.
+We either want all of our configurable methods to have the `with` prefix, or you want them lowercased.

 We can lowercase all of our methods by selecting the first letter: from your multi-cursors position